Science Agrees

-Science Agrees is the debut studio album by American-English band D.A.R.K.
+Science Agrees is the only studio album by American-English-Irish band D.A.R.K.
 It was released on September 9, 2016 through Cooking Vinyl.

-The band features English musician and former The Smiths bassist Andy Rourke, New York City-based DJ, Olé Koretsky, and Irish singer-songwriter and The Cranberries vocalist Dolores O'Riordan.
+The band featured New York City-based DJ Olé Koretsky, Irish vocalist Dolores O'Riordan (of The Cranberries), and English bassist Andy Rourke (of The Smiths).

+This was O'Riordan's the second-last project released prior to her death in 2018.

 Critical reception

 Science Agrees was met with mixed or average reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 55, based on 5 reviews.